semagnum/blint/doc/create.rst

       ]
     }

-Again, refer to LintRules in :doc:`blint.model` for more details.
+Again, refer to LintRules in :doc:`model` for more details.

 Rule Creation Tips
 ----------------------